bolst/PCAANN/README.md

 5. Select any raw data to be used

-6. Start the app from the prompter
+6. Start the app from the helper